 Billings, Montana has a regional airport, which many participants choose to fly into.
 Most participants choose to meet the Wilderness Inquiry trip leaders at the Holiday Inn in Billings on the first day of the trip at 9:00 AM.
 WI then provides van transportation to Yellowstone, and back to Billings on the last day of the trip.
 There is an additional fee of $95/person to ride in WI's roundtrip transportation from Billings.
 If you prefer to meet the group in Yellowstone, our standard meeting place is at Grant Village at 4:30 PM on the first day of the trip.
 You can use any park entrance to get there; if coming from Billings, we would typically use the North Entrance.
 It can take 4-6 hours to drive to Grant Village from Billings, depending on traffic, rest stops, and wildlife crossings.
 Our trip ends at Grant Village in the early afternoon of the last day, if meeting in Yellowstone.

 For more information, visit these links:

-This trip officially begins at the Grant Village Campground in Yellowstone National Park on the evening of the first day of the trip.
-You can take your own transportation or use WI’s van transportation from Billings.
+This trip begins at 4:30 PM at the Grant Village Campground in Yellowstone National Park.
+The trip ends at the same location at at 2:00 PM on the last day.
+You can take your own transportation or use WI’s van transportation from Billings, which leaves at 9:00 AM from the Radisson Hotel.
 Most people meet us in Billings the morning of the first day of the trip.
-Detailed meeting place instructions will be sent to you when you are confirmed for the trip.Want to Ride With Us?
+People who take our van back to Billings will arrive at the Radisson Hotel around 8:00 PM.
+Detailed meeting place instructions will be sent to you when you are confirmed for the trip.
+Booking a Flight?
+We recommend flying in to the Billings Logan International Airport the night before your trip, and flying out no earlier than 10:30 PM on the last day of the trip.Want to Ride With Us?

 We typically provide transportation for this trip from the following places (make your selection when you register):